Dracula (1992) ****1/2

 Every aspect of the production was crafted with pure love and technique of the highest order.
 It was especially a treat to watch this film as my inaugural 4K Ultra HD title.
 I've seen it many times on multiple formats—owned it on VHS, DVD and Blu-ray previously—and it's never looked or sounded this good.

 Then we have the cast.
 Gary Oldman absolutely owns the title role, infusing every moment that he is on screen with electric energy.
 I've seen a few Dracula films, and there are plenty that I've yet to see, but he is my favorite screen embodiment of the character.
 Wynona Ryder is perhaps less impressive, but what she gives to the role of Mina works very well.
 Anthony Hopkins' unhinged performance as Van Helsing is gleefully fun and quotable.
-You can't go wrong with Tom Waits either, even in a small role.
+You can't go wrong with Tom Waits as Renfield either, even if it's a small role.
 Much has been said about Keanu Reeves’ unfortunate miscasting as Jonathan Harker and his terrible accent—I won't argue.
 He is the weak link in this film and one of the slim few reasons I don't give it a perfect score.

 I’ve found that Bram Stoker's Dracula is a "desperately love it/will defend it to death" or "loathe it/dislike it greatly" kind of film with very little in between.
 For me, it just clicks, for so many reasons.
 I love it.
 It's pure cinema.